superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 )
 vectorstore = Chroma.from_documents(chunks, embeddings)
 ```

-Now build the keyword and semantic retrievers separately.
+Now, we build the keyword and semantic retrievers separately.
 For keyword matching, we use the [BM25 retriever](https://python.langchain.com/docs/integrations/retrievers/bm25) from Langchain.
-By setting k to 3, you’re asking the retriever to return the 3 most relevant documents or vectors from the vector store.
+By setting k to 3, we’re asking the retriever to return the 3 most relevant documents or vectors from the vector store.

 ```python
 vectorstore_retreiver = vectorstore.as_retriever(search_kwargs={"k": 3})